PatrickEMcLean/thebetterizer/README.md

 thebetterizer
 =============

-A tool to help people get better while they get things done.
+A tool to help people get better at the things they do while they get things done.